aurora-is-near/aurora-engine/etc/eth-test/README.md

 # Ethereum Transaction Test Parser
 ---

-*This project is Rust typings for [ethereum test](https://github.com/ethereum/tests) for feeding inputs to EVM for rust developers*
+*This project is Rust JSON parser for [ethereum test](https://github.com/ethereum/tests) for feeding inputs to EVM*

 ## Getting started